felipejoribeiro/this-person-docs/fleeting/1711122353-nvim-plugins-creation.md

 Now, with the basics of the API, we can check how to distribute our extension.

-## ✅ - The structure of neovim pluggins
+## ✅ - The structure of neovim plugins

-The basic structure of a **neovim** plugging is the following one:
+The basic structure of a **neovim** plugin is the following one:

 ```
     MyNvimPluging